Xyntha dual chamber syringe Powder for infusion

 These are all uncommon to very rare side effects of XYNTHA injection.

-If any of the following signs of an allergic reaction happen suddenly, STOP taking XYNTHA and tell your doctor immediately:
+If any of the following signs of an allergic reaction happen suddenly, STOP using XYNTHA and tell your doctor immediately:

 - a swollen face, lips, tongue or throat